YinJC/uk-tex-faq/FAQ-type1T1.md

----
-layout: page
-title: Finding '8-bit' Type&nbsp;1 fonts
+# Finding '8-bit' Type&nbsp;1 fonts
----

 Elsewhere, answers to these FAQs recommend that you use an '8-bit' font to permit